mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 Cities can have virtual zones which would allow mobile business to operate.
 For example a Surf School that is all contained in a truck would assign their business to a virtual zone.

-## Wi-Fi Zones

-Wi-Fi Zones would applications to be available when a certain SSID was joined.

-You can reserve and SSID and the applications at the FCC.
-All wireless routers must validate their SSID name with the FCC.

-## Taxi Pickup

-Cities will define domain zones where it's safe to pick up passengers.

-## Department of Transportation

-Anyone with a transportation authority can upload proof of their authority, along with their street zone.

-With the street zone they can:

-- Set the speed of vehicles
-- Create warning messages
-- No Drive Zone

-## Mobile Handset Domain Zone Triggers

-Application Zones can trigger control commands in operating systems at certain times that might:

-1. Turn off the ability to use a camera (for example at a concert)
-2. Turn off a ring sound (for example in a movie theater), and switch all phones to vibrate.
-3. Restrict age appropriate content

-## Why FCC?
+## Taxing

-Its important this is an FCC asset due to the fact if operating systems tried to deliver this type of solution to the users there would many different "domain zones" for citizens which would make it very confusing for users.
-It's important users get a consistent experience no matter what operating system they are on from vehicle operating systems, to mobile handsets.
+Implementing this system involves significant technical overhead, but it is worth considering.

+The General Administration could provide a standardized daily tax rate, which would be published at a city level.
+When individuals enter a [General Administration](/civil-agencies/us-general-service-administration/) domain zone (such as a city), a tax bill could be issued to their personal profile.

+If a citizen has an unpaid tax bill from a previous entry and re-enters a domain zone, their location could be shared by the FBI with local police for potential enforcement action, such as a traffic stop.

+Daily tax billing would apply to individuals without a registered rental agreement or mortgage linked to their personal profile.

+Adjustments to tax rates could be made based on whether individuals have verified family or friends residing within the domain zone, or if they are business owners with a registered presence in that area.

+Enabling this system would require the General Administration to establish the appropriate legal framework and authority via legislation of their district.

 ## Risks

 One of the big risks with this technology is that people will be wondering around always pressing a button to see what application service is available.
 The [public service announcement system](/public-service-announcements/) will broadcast the best way to use these applications easily and safely.
-Each Application Zone will have a limit of 15 applications.
+Each Application Zone will have a limit of 7 applications to start.

-## Public Market Application Approval

-When new applications are added by the market.
-The FCC would approve applications that are associated with a specific B2B specification that was defined in the business permit by the SBA.

-Once approved, business owners could add those applications as they deemed appropriate in solution categories, or one-off categories.

-A market place will provide solution categories, and one-off groups for the various b2b specification and business permits that the private market will maintain.

-## Government Application Approval

-A special government section will be available for each jurisdiction.
-Only top level government organizations can apply to have their apps automatically deployed at:

-1. Federal Level
-2. State Level
-3. City Level
-4. Country Level

-## Project Plan

-Our first version of the application will be done deployed federally at national parks, state parks, and local parks.

-## National Parks

-# Government applications for:

-- FEMA to request help while in the park
-- DOH Health Bathroom Maps

-# Public applications for:

-- Trail Maps
-- Vendors and out reach organizations

-## Laguna Parks

-A grant will be used to acquire all parks in Laguna.
-A grant will be request from HHS to manage the bathrooms at all parks where a board will be created.

-We will have two boards, one for action parks, or community parks.